AlicornLunaa/draft_engine/README.md

 - [ ] Localization API
 - [ ] Handle errors gracefully
 - [x] Overhaul UI
-- [ ] Convert UI to be stateless.
-Thinking of a lone container with different functions to draw to it
 - [ ] Load collider data from files
 - [x] Serialization
 - [ ] JSON handling